mc-wut/mc-wut.github.io/_portfolio/portfolio-2.md

 ## Custom Vectorizer
 We decided the best way to do this was to create an extension of Sci-Kit Learn's `DictVectorizer` in a pipeline with traditional vectorizers.
 After experimentation, we decided on 'TfidfVectorizer' for our traditional vectorizers.

-Our custom vectorizer, `TextBasedFeatureExractor`, followed the intuition that there were a handful of important features we could (largely) base our classification on.
+Our custom vectorizer, [`TextBasedFeatureExractor`](https://github.com/mc-wut/internship_files/blob/905323ee86b7c2360188fb03e79316c3882e47a9/classifiers/page_classifier.py#L24), followed the intuition that there were a handful of important features we could (largely) base our classification on.
  1. Section Number
  2. Page Length
  3. Presence of "Table of Contents"
  4. Presence of the word "Addenda"
  5. Page number

-We modified `_to_feature_dictionary()` to return a dictionary with these features.
+We modified [`_to_feature_dictionary()`](https://github.com/mc-wut/internship_files/blob/905323ee86b7c2360188fb03e79316c3882e47a9/classifiers/page_classifier.py#L24-L168) to return a dictionary with these features.
-**shortened code snippet from `_to_feature_dictionary()`**

 The key helper functions here are:

-`check_page_length()` This was excellent for helping with occasional blank pages,   "This page intentionally left blank" pages, and cover pages, which tend to have few characters, but many pertinent extractions.
+[`check_page_length()`](https://github.com/mc-wut/internship_files/blob/905323ee86b7c2360188fb03e79316c3882e47a9/classifiers/page_classifier.py#L171-L176) This was excellent for helping with occasional blank pages,   "This page intentionally left blank" pages, and cover pages, which tend to have few characters, but many pertinent extractions.

-`check_addendum()` Which uses a Regex to check for addend* in the header and footer.
+[`check_addendum()`](https://github.com/mc-wut/internship_files/blob/905323ee86b7c2360188fb03e79316c3882e47a9/classifiers/page_classifier.py#L191-L197) Which uses a Regex to check for addend* in the header and footer.
 This one was pretty productive but probably produced the most cloudy signal.
 A few times in the dataset it produced false positives.

-`check_table_of_contents()` Which uses a Regex to check for a "Table of Contents " or "TOC" label.
+[`check_table_of_contents()`](https://github.com/mc-wut/internship_files/blob/905323ee86b7c2360188fb03e79316c3882e47a9/classifiers/page_classifier.py#L226C1-L235C1) Which uses a Regex to check for a "Table of Contents " or "TOC" label.

-`check_page_num()` checked if pages were in specific ranges between 1 & 30.
+[`check_page_num()`](https://github.com/mc-wut/internship_files/blob/905323ee86b7c2360188fb03e79316c3882e47a9/classifiers/page_classifier.py#L200-L212) checked if pages were in specific ranges between 1 & 30.
 Including the page number presented a challenge at the PDF reader level, and there was also concern about combined documents throwing off the classifier, for example, a file where Addenda documents are merged onto the end of a larger spec.
 As a result, we didn't include it in the final version.

-`check_section_num()` is the star of the custom vectorizer and takes a section number and the page of text and checks if they match.
+[`check_section_num()`](https://github.com/mc-wut/internship_files/blob/905323ee86b7c2360188fb03e79316c3882e47a9/classifiers/page_classifier.py#L214-L225) is the star of the custom vectorizer and takes a section number and the page of text and checks if they match.

 The compiled dictionary is then transformed.

 ## Pipeline
-Our pipeline is housed in `TextBasedPageClassifer`.
+Our pipeline is housed in [`TextBasedPageClassifer`](https://github.com/mc-wut/internship_files/blob/905323ee86b7c2360188fb03e79316c3882e47a9/classifiers/page_classifier.py#L250).
 It is highly parameterized to allow for testing of combinations of different features.

 After experimentation with `GridSearch`, we found that using a character-level `TfidfVectorizer` with the range (5,6), a word-level `TfidfVectorizer` with range (1,2) both with `min_df` set to 4 and `max_features` set to 5000 was the optimal configuration.
 We wanted to use polynomial features, but even at a depth of two the feature space was too large to compute.
 Finally, we applied sklearn's `SelectKBest` to limit to the best 10,000 features.